AdaCore/gnatstudio/docs/users_guide/environment.rst

 Environment Variables
 =====================

-The following environment variables can be set to override default settings in GPS:
+You can set the following environment variables to override default settings in GPS:

 *GPS_HOME*